Lemon695/obsidian-lemon-toolkit/README.md

 ### File Management Commands

 - **Duplicate file** - Duplicate the current file with a modal dialog to rename.
-The default name includes a timestamp (e.g., `filename-1733234567890.md`), which you can modify before confirming
+The default name includes a suffix (timestamp or UUID, configurable in settings), which you can modify before confirming

 ## Usage